hashicorp/terraform-provider-awscc/docs/resources/datasync_location_fsx_open_zfs.md

 ### Required

 - `protocol` (Attributes) Configuration settings for an NFS or SMB protocol, currently only support NFS (see [below for nested schema](#nestedatt--protocol))
-- `security_group_arns` (List of String) The ARNs of the security groups that are to use to configure the FSx OpenZFS file system.
+- `security_group_arns` (List of Dynamic) The ARNs of the security groups that are to use to configure the FSx OpenZFS file system.

 ### Optional